xcube-dev/xcube/docs/source/dataaccess.md

 * `excludes: list[str]` - A list of paths to exclude from the store.
   May contain wildcards `*` and `?`.
 Defaults to `UNDEFINED`.
 * `storage_options: dict[str, any]` - Filesystem-specific options.

+The `reference` store has the following additional parameters:
+* `refs: list` - List of references to use for this instance.
+Items can be:
+    * A path or URL to a reference JSON file, or
+    * A dictionary with:
+        * `ref_path: str` - Path or URL to the reference file.
+Required.
+        * `data_id: str` - Optional identifier for the referenced data.
+        * `data_descriptor: dict` - Optional metadata or descriptor.
+* `target_protocol: str` - Target Protocol.
+If not provided,
+  derived from the given path.
+* `target_options: str` - Additional options for loadings reference files.
+Derived from the first reference with a protocol, if not given.
+* `remote_protocol: str` - Protocol of the filesystem on which the references will be evaluated.
+* `remote_options: str` - Additional options for loadings reference files.
+* `max_gap: int` - Max byte-range gap allowed when merging concurrent requests.
+* `max_block: int` - Max size of merged byte ranges.
+* `cache_size: int` - Max size of LRU cache.

 The parameter `storage_options` is filesystem-specific.
 Valid `storage_options` for all filesystem data stores are: